Kids play with the darndest things

 My eldest son used to have a sequin sewn on a bit of polar fleece.
 So, not silly exactly but… weird.— Stacie 🌸 (@StacieMakeDo) December 15, 2016

 My sister collected clothing tags, like the paper ones with the price and size on them.
 1000+ to count and sort.
-So weird.— amanda martinez beck (@AmandaMBeck) December 15, 2016
+So weird.— your body is good (@AmandaMBeck) December 15, 2016

 currently the caps from the food pouches.— Lizzy Ewing (@bayoucitygirl) December 16, 2016